Gran Colombia and Gold X Execute Arrangement Agreement for the Creation of a Mid-Tier Latin American-Focused Gold Producer

 - Adds a large, substantially de-risked growth project to Gran Colombia's portfolio

-- 7.35 million gold ounces added to Gran Colombia's Measured and Indicated mineral resource profile
+- 7.35 million gold ounces added to Gran Colombia's Measured and Indicated mineral resource profile2

 - Significant potential to upgrade inferred resources into mineable ounces